 - SSRI will not provide any retroactive reimbursements.

 - Students who receive GSCT awards will have 10 working business days from the award notification to accept the award.
-If SSRI does not receive confirmation of acceptance within the 10 working business days, the student will automatically forfeit the award.
+If SSRI does not receive confirmation of acceptance within 10 working business days, the student will automatically forfeit the award.

 - Students who receive an award will have 30 working business days starting from the conclusion of their conference or meeting date to complete and submit their travel expense report for approval.
 Any expense report submitted to the SSRI after the 30 days from the conference or meeting conclusion date WILL NOT be reimbursed.